Re-GameDev/Codename-Chaos/README.md

 - The URL of the hosted build is: https://re-gamedev.github.io/Codename-Chaos/Build for Unity and https://re-gamedev.github.io/Codename-Chaos/GmBuild/ for Game Maker

 # Discord
-This repo is connected to our Discord server, and will post to the #💻codename-chaos-commits channel
+This repo is connected to our Discord server, and will post to the #💻codename-chaos-commits channel whenever commits are pushed to it.

 # Space Otter